 Hiewwaiy: "We want to maintain our low level of churn and expect the community to play an important role in this.
 Also, the community is a big driver for our people to continuously think ‘How do I keep in touch with our end users and how do I keep sharing knowledge?’
 The platform facilitates this very strongly."

 These first results are a clear indicator that this new channel is a good fit for Infoland users and that the platform triggers community engagement in a positive way.
-For more information on community management or how to select the right community platform, read our Ultimate Guide to Community Management.
+Click here to read the full case study.